 The Board of Directors is confident that an effective and transparent management process on par with international standards will enhance the Company's competitiveness and make it more acceptable.
-This acceptance will be an important factor not only in helping the Company achieve its business goals and enhance its economic values, but also in building the confidence of shareholders, investors, and all groups of stakeholders, as all of them will be treated in an equitable manner.
+The acceptance will be one of the important factors not only in helping the Company achieve its business goals and enhance its economic values, but also in building the confidence of shareholders, investors, and all groups of stakeholders, as all of them will be treated in an equitable manner.
 The Company has thus established the principles of corporate governance under the guidelines from the Stock Exchange of Thailand and the Securities and Exchange Commission, along with the Handbook of the Code of Ethics for Directors, Executives, and employees to adhere to.